jceminer/cn_gpu_miner/README.md

 *worksize* : exact same meaning than in other miners, that's the OpenCL parallelism level

 *the greeks* : minor tuning values, in order of importance.
 Good values for alpha are 32, 64 or 128, and for beta 8 or 16.
-Other values will probably have no real impact, keep 8 or 4.

 *index* : the GPU number.
 Run JCE with parameter `--probe` to get the list.
 It's in native OpenCL order, and GPU 0 is not always the main boot GPU.